LTUC/amman-dotnet-401d2/Curriculum/Class11/LAB-B.md

 2. Traversing through the file, line by line, convert each line item of the CSV to a `Wine` object and add it to the collection.

 3.3.
-Using LINQ queries and Lambda expressions, filter out list given the range inputted.
+Using LINQ queries, filter out list given the range inputted.
 You code should take into account a few edge cases of inputting an invalid range (e.g. $2,000,000; or *string* instead of *int*), as well as any other reasonable edge cases.

 4. Return the collection with the data that matches the price and point values.